(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But the Jerusalem above is free, who is our mother.

-- For it was – and is – written: “Be glad you barren woman, the woman who hasn’t given birth.
-Break forth and shout you woman who didn’t have labor pains, because the children of the desolate woman are many more than of the woman who has a husband.”(27)quotation/allusion to Isaiah 54:1
+- For it is *written: “Be glad you barren woman, the woman who hasn’t given birth.
+Break forth and shout you woman who didn’t have labor pains, because the children of the desolate woman are many more than of the woman who has a husband.”(24)quotation/allusion to Isaiah 54:1

 - But brothers, you are children of promise like Isaac.